kuries/kuries/README.md

 <h1 align="center">Hi 👋, I'm Binesh.</h1>
 <h3 align="center">A random stranger in the internet who is "kuries" about everything :)</h3> <br></br>

-- I'm currently working on the 3rd Party Authorized Room Membership project as part of GSoC'22
+- I'm currently working on the [3rd Party Authorized Room Membership](https://github.com/MatrixDoctors/matrix-cerberus) project as part of GSoC'22.

 - Ask me about **Python**, **Web**, **ML** or just **Life** in general.